 There are Australian companies that offer medical tourism, specialised travel insurers and support from some private health insurers.

 Whilst data is limited, there have been quite serious complications that have been reported across the media.
-Compensation in these instances may be available for medical tourism negligence from surgical or post operative care errors.
+Compensation in these instances may be available for medical tourism negligence from surgical or post operative care errors, and will be dependant on where the medical treatment was performed.

 When you’re down, you need the right people on your side to help you stand back up.
 If you’re claiming compensation for an injury, Foye Legal are ready and willing to fight for your rights and make sure you get everything you deserve.